prajwalgurnule/Naukri-Sahayak/README.md

 ## 🚀 **Description**
 **Naukri Sahayak** is an advanced, interactive platform that empowers job seekers to refine their interview skills through **AI-powered mock interviews**.
 With tools like **Next.js**, **Tailwind CSS**, **Gemini API**, and **PostgreSQL**, this project aims to boost users' confidence and help them secure their dream jobs!
+Whether you’re a fresh graduate or an experienced professional, this platform helps you sharpen your skills, build confidence, and improve your chances of landing your dream job.
+At the core of Naukri Sahayak is an intelligent system powered by the Gemini API, which generates dynamic and role-specific interview questions based on your profile, experience, and desired job role.
+Unlike traditional mock interviews, which can feel artificial or limited in scope, Naukri Sahayak offers an interactive, personalized experience where each session is tailored to your strengths, weaknesses, and progress.
 ---

 ## ✨ **Features**
-✅ **AI-Driven Interviews**: AI-generated questions and feedback to simulate real-world interview scenarios.
+- ✅ **AI-Driven Interviews**: AI-generated questions and feedback to simulate real-world interview scenarios.
-✅ **Personalized Experiences**: Customize sessions based on job roles and industries.
+- ✅ **Personalized Experiences**: Customize sessions based on job roles and industries.
-✅ **Experience-Based Questions**: Tailored question sets depending on the user's expertise.
+- ✅ **Experience-Based Questions**: Tailored question sets depending on the user's expertise.
-✅ **Detailed Feedback**: Comprehensive performance reports with actionable insights.
+- ✅ **Detailed Feedback**: Comprehensive performance reports with actionable insights.
-✅ **Vast Question Bank**: Access diverse interview questions across various fields.
+- ✅ **Vast Question Bank**: Access diverse interview questions across various fields.
-✅ **Confidence Model with Webcam**: Analyze non-verbal cues such as facial expressions, eye contact, and posture through your webcam to gauge confidence levels.
+-  ✅ **Confidence Model with Webcam**: Analyze non-verbal cues such as facial expressions, eye contact, and posture through your webcam to gauge confidence levels.
-✅ **Performance Grading**: Get an overall grade after each session for quick evaluation.
+- ✅ **Performance Grading**: Get an overall grade after each session for quick evaluation.
-✅ **Recent Sessions**: Review your latest interviews directly from the homepage.
+- ✅ **Recent Sessions**: Review your latest interviews directly from the homepage.

+---
+## 🌟 **Confidence Model with Webcam**

+Our **Confidence Model** is an AI-powered feature that uses your webcam to assess your non-verbal communication during the mock interview.
+### **How it works:**
+1️⃣ The webcam tracks your facial expressions, eye movements, and posture.
+2️⃣ The AI evaluates these metrics to measure your confidence level.
+3️⃣ Detailed feedback is provided on non-verbal cues, helping you improve your overall presentation.

+### **Benefits of the Confidence Model:**
+- **Enhance your body language** for real interviews.
+- **Improve eye contact** and posture awareness.
+- **Gain insights** into how confident you appear during your responses.

 ---
 ##🌟 Why Choose Naukri Sahayak?